Creating a Home Apothecary + Herbal Guide

 Aside from the equipment that I would recommend for setting up the home apothecary, there are some key or favorite items to always keep on hand.
 Some can serve as both culinary and aid in wellness.

+If you have space, growing herbs is a great way to stock your apothecary.
 If you’re able to grow your own, I would definitely recommend going that route first because of the cost savings.

 Related: Herb Gardening for Beginners